Introduction

 5.2 Pluto Transits: Intense Transformation with Emotional Distress

 This transiting Pluto transit can be deeply indicative of a metamorphosis often.
-Frequently it will drop a person’s secret fears and things that were kept hidden within oneself.
+These periods often reveal hidden fears or aspects of oneself that were previously suppressed.
 It has to do with emotional intensity; it’s breaking down the older structure so one can make a new life.
 For example, a transit of Pluto across the natal Sun might thrust one into an identity crisis that could involve inner transformation-a painful but liberation process.
 In this sense, the awareness of what Pluto transits mean can lead people to handle those periods in a more acceptance manner with open-minded readiness to change their ways through therapies such as psychotherapy or personal journaling about the experiences themselves.

 6. Personalized Coping Mechanisms Based on the Natal Chart